valboz/VBMicrolensing/docs/python/BinaryLenses.md

 The resolution of the lens equation is obtained by recasting the lens equation as a fifth order complex polynomial, whose roots are found by the [Skowron & Gould algorithm](http://www.astrouw.edu.pl/~jskowron/cmplx_roots_sg/), as discussed in the introduction.
 A separate function is also provided for [Polynomial solving](PolynomialRoots.md).

+It is now also possible to calculate images by [binary lenses in the presence of external shear and convergence fields](BinaryLensesWithShear.md)

 ## Binary lensing with extended sources

 For extended sources, our recommended general purpose function is `BinaryMag2`, as shown in the quick start section.
 This function also depends on $\rho$, the source radius in units of the total Einstein angle: